oroundo-tech/react-native-bluetooth-state/README.md

 # react-native-bluetooth-state
-Native module for React Native to get the current bluetooth state of the device.
-This is a fork of [frostney/react-native-bluetooth-state](https://github.com/frostney/react-native-bluetooth-state), which adds the functionality for Android.
+Native module for React Native to get the current bluetooth state of the device on iOS and Android.

 ## Installation